Wayveyx/Legacy-Level-Converter/README.md

 **Next,** navigate to the folder the converter is in.
 Once you’re there, Windows users can use the address bar to launch a command line by typing `cmd` in the address bar and pressing `Enter`.
 Linux users however can use the `cd` command in the terminal to navigate their way to the folder.

-**Once inside the folder,** you can set up the configuration inside `conf.json` before running `node main.js <levelID>`.
-If you would like to change settings on the fly, however, there are command line options you may use.
+**Once inside the folder,** you can set up the configuration inside `conf.json` before running `npm install` to install all required dependencies.\
+After this is done, you can run `node main.js <levelID>` to convert a level.
+If you would like to change settings on the fly, there are command line options you may use.
 Those will be listed below.

 *An example showing the use of syntax.
 Made using a dry run.*
 ![Example](https://media.discordapp.net/attachments/688499058540675112/1060478381487046699/image.png)